-Union Pacific profit up on freight increase, beats expectations
+Rising freight lifts Union Pacific profit, beats expectations

 "Absolute business volumes should be stronger in the second half than the first half," Chief Executive Lance Fritz said in a statement, adding that Union Pacific's long-term drive to cut costs would continue.

-"We are confident these efforts will generate top-line growth margin improvement and greater returns for our shareholders."

-The company said it expects to cut costs by between $350 million to $400 million this year.
-So far this year, Union Pacific has cut costs by $200 million.
+Union Pacific said it expects to cut costs by between $350 million to $400 million this year.
+So far this year, the company appears to be on track toward that target, having cut costs by $200 million.

 The railroad's operating ratio - or operating expenses as a percentage of revenue, a key metric for Wall Street analysts and investors - improved to a record of 61.8 percent, from 65.2 percent in the same quarter in 2016.
 Union Pacific's long-term goal is for an operating ratio of 55 percent.